BrookTsui/BrookTsui.github.io/_pages/interest.md

 Quote witten, we have yet to understand the quantum field theory.

 I have read an answer by Xiaogang Wen

+# Black Hole Thermodynamics & Gravity/Gauge Duality
+The pioneering work done by Bekenstein and Hawking has opened the vista to a brand new physical world, where quantum marries gravity.

+The ineffable area entropy implies the holography principle, the great revolution of our understanding of spacetime and information.
+This field has proved fruitful.

+The complexity proposed by L. Susskind and the recent progress made by A. Wall about the

 # Quantum Matter
 The interest for this field originated from lectures about the [Black Hole/Superconductor correspondence](https://www.youtube.com/watch?v=L5WY9xGPjS4&t=5054s) given by S. Hartnoll at Stanford University.
 Two points he mentioned impressed me: superconductor is as same as the U(1) symmetry-breaking mechine for photon; black holes, from AdS/CFT aspect, are nothing but quantum objects.